Xanderlicious/mkdocs/docs/dynamic.md

           X-Forwarded-Proto: https
         PermissionsPolicy: "geolocation=(self), camera=(), microphone=(),"
 ```
 This "default-headers" middleware is applied directly at each entrypoint within the traefik.yml file.
-Therefore, they are applied immediately to any and all routes & services
+Therefore, they are applied immediately to any and all routes & services and as a result, they are not required to be referenced in any of the below dynamic files for each of my applications

 ##Application Specific Dynamic Files